rtrvrtg/vadialog/README.md

 ### Displaying content at a URL

 Use the following markup to dynamically load a page and use a CSS selector to select a portion of it when clicked.
-The following assumes that there is an element with the attribute {{{id="foo"}}} immediately under the {{{<body>}}} at the destination page:
+The following assumes that there is an element with the attribute `id="foo"` immediately under the `<body>` at the destination page:

 ```html
 <a href="http://google.com" data-vadialog-url="#content .foo">link</a>